pvcnt/accio/docs/accio/usage/cli.md

 `-name="My experiment name"`

 Overrides the experiment name at runtime, when launching it.
-It will replace the value specified in the definition file.
+It will replace the value specified in the experiment definition.

 `-tags="tag1 tag2"`

 Overrides the experiment tags at runtime, when launching it.
 Tags are space-separated, heading or trailing whitespaces are ignored.
-It will replace the value specified in the definition file.
+Those tags will be added to those specified in the experiment definition.

 `-notes="Some notes to remember why I ran this experiment"`

 Overrides the experiment notes at runtime, when launching it.
-It will replace the value specified in the definition file.
+It will replace the value specified in the experiment definition.

-`-runs=3`
+`-repeat=3`

-Overrides the experiment number of runs at runtime, when launching it.
+Overrides the number of times each run will be executed.
-It will replace the value specified in the definition file.
+It will replace the value specified in the experiment definition.

 `-user="John Doe <john.doe@gmail.com>"`

 Specifies the user who ran the experiment.
 It can include an email address between chevrons.
-If this option is not specified, the person who launched an experiment is automatically recorded by using two sources:
+If this option is not specified, the person who launched an experiment is automatically inferred by using the current shell login.

-  * The environment variable `ACCIO_USER`, which contains the user in the same allowed format.
-  * The current shell user, in which case no email address can be inferred.

-`-params="node1/epsilon=0.002 node2/distance=30.meters"`
+`-params="epsilon=0.002 distance=30.meters"`

-Overrides some parameters at runtime, when launching the experiment.
+Overrides some workflow parameters at runtime, when launching the experiment.
 Parameters are space-separated.
-Parameter names are references, written in the same manner than inside [workflow definitions](/definition-language.html).
-It will take precedence over parameters defined inside a workflow, but execution strategies may still override them later (e.g., if this parameter is being optimized).
+They will take precedence over parameters defined inside a workflow.

 ## Built-in documentation